Information for Prospective Students

 For the last several years, over 90% of Winthrop Computer Science graduates who are not pursuing graduate degrees have obtained well paying full-time employment in their chosen field within one month of graduation.
 Some graduates go to work for large corporations such as Blue Cross Blue Shield in Columbia, SC, and Bank of America in Charlotte, NC.
 Other graduates elect to take positions with small companies, regional software development companies, or government agencies.
 Starting salaries for our graduates are typically about $48,000.

 - ABET Accreditation - Winthrop's Bachelor of Science degree in Computer Science has been accredited by ABET since 1990.
 ABET is the premier accrediting body for engineering and computing programs.
 Winthrop's CS degree is one of 13 CS programs in South Carolina and North Carolina that is accredited by ABET.
-Learn more about the importance of program accreditation.

 - Experienced Professors - Nearly all computing courses are taught by full-time faculty members.
 Our faculty has years of industry and academic experience.
 No CS courses are taught by grad students.
 Even your required freshmen lectures and labs are taught by full-time faculty members.
 All full-time faculty members have PhD degrees.

 - Jobs - Our graduates are highly recruited by area businesses.